IPVanish VPN is a popular VPN service based in the United States with over 1300 servers located throughout 50+ countries spread around the world.

 Otherwise, feel free to browse some of my related VPN posts below!

 IPVanish is a popular VPN service based in the United States.
 IPVanish has excellent pricing, performance and usability.
-While they don't log information, they do fall down on customer support and transparency.
+Some shortcomings on refunds, geo-restrictions, and company history.